pvwnthem/gopwd/README.md

 gopwd insert <service>
 ```

 - `<service>`: Specify the service for which the password is used.
-The service name can be anything, including a website, username, or any other identifier. **Important:** The service name cannot contain spaces.
+The service name can be anything, including a website, username, or any other identifier.
+- `-c`, `--copy` (optional): Copy the password to your clipboard and don't show it on stdout.
+**Important:** The service name cannot contain spaces.
 Use a dash (-) instead.
 Special characters other than a dash or underscore are also not allowed.

 You can nest the service names to organize your passwords.
 For example, if you have multiple GitHub passwords, you can set one as `github/personal` and another as `github/work`.
 Nesting is optional and is useful for organizational purposes.
 If you don't want to use this feature, simply use the service name as the service identifier.